Reddit's Appetite: Predicting User Engagement with Nutritional Content: Materials and Methods

 \subsection{Dataset}

-\xhdr{Reddit} Reddit is an online platform consisting of multiple topical communities, called ``subreddits,'' in which users engage in discussions.
+\textbf{Reddit.} Reddit is an online platform consisting of multiple discussion communities, called ``subreddits''.
 Typically, subreddits are focused on a specific topic, and users write posts or comment on existing posts, forming a shared interest-centric community.
-Each subreddit has its own rules and guidelines on how to participate in that community.
-These rules typically define what to include in the post title and body, formatting instructions, or general instructions on communication tone.
+Each subreddit has its own rules and guidelines on what to include in the post title and body, formatting instructions, or general instructions on communication tone and how to particiapte in that community.

-\xhdr{Food subreddit} In this paper, we focus on r/Food, a subreddit dedicated to sharing meals.
-As of January $2025$, it is the $21$st largest subreddit, with around $24$ million subscribers\footnote{\url{https://www.reddit.com/best/communities/1/\#t5_2qh55}}.
+\textbf{Food subreddit.} In this paper, we focus on r/Food, a subreddit dedicated to sharing meals.
+As of November $2025$, it is the $22$nd largest subreddit, with around $24$ million subscribers\footnote{\url{https://www.reddit.com/best/communities/1/\#t5_2qh55}}.
 In particular, users post meals, following the rules of the subreddit: the post title must describe the meal.
+For example, typical posts have titles such as ``[Homemade] Roasted Pork Belly'' or ``[I Ate] Salted Caramel Pork Floss Ice Cream''.
 Additionally, each post must include an original image of the meal, taken by the user who creates the post.
 These rules ensure consistency across user posts and their focus on food.
 Even though the rules slightly changed over the years, the meal name had to be always included in the post title.

-\xhdr{Data collection} We collect data with Pushshift, a service that conducts large-scale crawls of Reddit \cite{baumgartner_pushshift_2020}.
+\textbf{Data collection.} We collect data with Pushshift, a service that conducts large-scale crawls of Reddit \cite{baumgartner_pushshift_2020}.
 We retrieve all submissions ($594,842$ posts) from r/Food subreddit from January $2017$ up to the end of December $2022$.
-For each post, we collect the number of comments the post received as a basic measurement of community engagement with a particular post.
-In addition, we collect further post information such as username or submission time.
+For each post, we collect the number of comments the post received as a basic measurement of community engagement.
+In addition, we collect further post information such as username or submission time, and if present the post image.

+\textbf{Ethical Considerations.} We use publicly available submissions and comments for our analysis.
+Our data collection and usage comply with the Reddit's terms of service\footnote{\url{https://www.reddit.com/r/reddit.com/wiki/api-terms/\#wiki_3.__fees.3B_restrictions_on_use}}, and do not impose ethical risk to users involved in this subreddit.
+We avoid direct user interactions and ensure anonymity by focusing on aggregate data rather than individual users.